 Some of these refugees are Anglican, and many have found their way into the Diocese of Quincy.
 They are largely from the Karen State of Myanmar and speak the Karen language.

-In 2014, Archbishop Stephen Than Myint Oo of the Province of Myanmar invited Bishop Morales and the Diocese of Quincy into a sister diocese relationship with of the Province of Myanmar, a member of the Anglican Communion.
-Since then, Archbishop Stephen and Bp.
-Morales have developed both a close friendship and a good working relationship, as they have served the Karen congregations in the Diocese of Quincy.
+To help them, Archbishop Stephen Than Myint Oo of Myanmar invited Bishop Morales and the Diocese into a relationship of support, protection, and prayer.
+The bishops have developed both a close friendship and a good working relationship, as they have served the increasing number of Karen-speaking congregations in the Diocese of Quincy.

-Quincy is now home to quite a few Karen congregations and groups, as well as to the first Karen priest in the ACNA, the Very Rev. Samuel Lynn, Canon for Karen Ministries.
-The Diocese has had the honor of ordaining Karen deacons and priests to serve throughout the Diocese and has licensed catechists to serve and to help in the disciple-making we are called to do.
+Quincy is home to the first Karen priest in the ACNA, the Very Rev. Samuel Lynn, Canon for Karen Ministries, and has had the honor of ordaining and licensing Karen deacons, priests, and catechists to serve throughout the Diocese.

-It is a joy to do Kingdom work with our brothers and sisters from Myanmar, and it is our hope that our relationship will continue to flourish to the glory of God, long into the future.
+It is a joy to do Kingdom work with our brothers and sisters from Myanmar, both here and abroad, and it is our hope that our relationship will continue to flourish to the glory of God, long into the future.